 Short answer

-A red, amber, green (RAG) triage system is the simplest way to sort donated jewellery in a charity back room without slowing volunteers down.
+A red, amber, green (RAG) triage system is the simplest way to sort donated jewellery in a charity back room without adding time to a shift.
 Red items are separated immediately and held for specialist assessment.
 Amber items get photographed and checked before pricing.
 Green items are routine costume that can be priced for the shop floor.
-The RAG system fits on a single laminate, takes seconds per item once a volunteer has learned the rules, and dramatically reduces the chance of a real precious-metal piece being sold as costume.
+The RAG system fits on a single laminate, takes seconds per item once a volunteer has learned the rules, and cuts the chance of a real precious-metal piece being sold as costume.
 This guide gives the printable rules for each colour, the storage and escalation process, and the way to roll it out across volunteers without resistance.
-The rule is short enough that volunteers don't forget it.
-The discipline is light enough that managers actually use it.
+The rules are short enough to remember and light enough that managers keep using them after the first fortnight.

 Why a colour-coded system works